Piperonyl butoxide with pyrethrins poisoning

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

-Most symptoms are seen in patients who are allergic to pyrethrins.
-Piperonyl butoxide has a low toxicity, but extreme occupational exposures may result in more severe symptoms.
+Most symptoms are seen in people who are allergic to pyrethrins.
+Piperonyl butoxide is not very toxic, but extreme exposures may result in more severe symptoms.

 Robey WC III, Meggs WJ.
 Insecticides, herbicides, rodenticides.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 182.